HeydarRasoulpour/foundation_capstone/README.md

     6. Log Out

 #### If you're a Manager:
-Please select from the options:
+##### Please select from the options:
     1. View all users
     2. Search for user
     3. View all users' competency levels for a competency
-    4. View competency level report for a user
+    4. View the competency level report for a user
     5. View a list of assessments for a user
     6. Add User
     7. Add new competency